Tag: desserts

 Vermicelli Pudding or Kheer

-Kheer is a term used for milk pudding.
+Kheer or Vermicelli Pudding is a term used for milk pudding.
 In some region of India they call it payasam.

-This simple recipe is prepared mainly with Vermicelli and a handful of other ingredients for a lighter dessert.
+This simple recipe of Vermicelli Pudding is prepared mainly with Vermicelli.
+It uses a handful of other ingredients for a lighter dessert.
 You can also replace vermicelli with rice, sago, tapioca pearls etc. For flavor, cardamom (MUST!), cashews, raisins, almonds etc are used.
 Sometimes some recipes use condensed milk for a rich flavor.
-I prefer less sweet dessert with minimal sugar to give mild sweetness and is best suited after having a heavy meal.
+I prefer desserts with minimal sugar.
+They offer mild sweetness and are best suited after a heavy meal.

-The process of slow cooking of milk along with the vermicelli gives it a thick texture which comes out fabulous in 15-minutes time.
+The process of slow cooking milk along with the vermicelli gives it a thick texture.
+It comes out fabulous in 15 minutes.

 Preparation time: 2 minutes